 Targets and Indicators

-Index of coastal eutrophication and floating plastic debris density
+(a) Index of coastal eutrophication; and (b) plastic debris density

-Sustainable fisheries as a percentage of GDP in small island developing States, least developed countries and all countries
+Sustainable fisheries as a proportion of GDP in small island developing States, least developed countries and all countries

 Progress and Info

 Destructive trends in ocean health have not abated.
 The ocean, the world’s largest ecosystem, continues to be endangered by rising acidification, eutrophication, declining fish stocks and mounting plastic pollution.
 While there has been some progress in expanding marine protected areas and combatting illegal, unreported and unregulated fishing over the years, more concerted efforts and acceleration are urgently needed.
 Urgent and coordinated global action is needed to continue to advance towards SDG14.

 - Target 14.1: The global trend of elevated coastal eutrophication continued in 2022 above the 2000-2004 baseline conditions, though different in magnitude from recent years.
 The highest rates are in the Arabian Sea.